HoloTrace: a Location Privacy-Preserving Framework for mmWave MIMO-OFDM Systems: Introduction

-From Table \ref{tab:privacy-comparison}, a noteworthy pattern emerges: many existing approaches rely on manipulating the spatial domain signals (via precoders or combiners) \cite{checa2020location,zhang_privacy_2025,ayyalasomayajula_users_2023,tomasin2022beamforming}, possibly in combination with the spectral pilots \cite{li2024channel,li2025delay}.
+From Table \ref{tab:privacy-comparison}, a noteworthy pattern emerges: many existing approaches rely on manipulating the spatial-domain signals (via precoders or combiners) \cite{checa2020location,zhang_privacy_2025,ayyalasomayajula_users_2023,tomasin2022beamforming}, possibly in combination with the spectral pilots \cite{li2024channel,li2025delay}.
 Only a subset of the prior work manipulates the temporal pilots \cite{pham2025leveraging, srinivasan2024aoa, pourafzal2025cooperative} in a narrowband system, or the time-frequency pattern in an OFDM system \cite{gao_your_2023,Lv:JSAC2024}.
-Our approach does not require changes to the spatial domain, which is more realistic and scalable.
+Our approach does not require changes to the spatial-domain beamformer, making it compatible with analog arrays whose precoders are fixed or only slowly reconfigured.
 While precoder-based attacks can be theoretically more powerful, their practical feasibility is limited in analog beamforming systems, where the precoder is typically implemented through fixed phase shifters, and it is difficult to reconfigure in real time.
 Moreover, in real-world deployments, the precoder is often tightly integrated with the rest of the hardware and beam management procedures, further limiting an attacker's ability to manipulate it dynamically.
 On the other hand, modifying the pilot signal offers a more flexible and implementable strategy, especially in scenarios where the attacker has access to the signal generation stage but not to the physical-layer beamforming hardware.
-The drawback is a reduced power of the spoofing (as will be discussed in Section \ref{sec:results}).
+As a result, the achievable spoofing performance is more constrained than with full precoder control and depends on available channel knowledge and propagation geometry.